 - 2 beers: 12 WST ($5 USD)

-- Grand Total for a single day would be about $107 USD, and that’s underestimating it a little!
+- Grand Total for a single day would be about $107 USD, and that’s being quite conservative.

 Can you possibly go a bit cheaper by eating nothing but ramen noodles and limiting yourself to only one surf per day?
-Maybe, if you’re a super hardcore budget traveler.
-But you wouldn’t really be saving that much money since you have to factor in a couple taxi rides to the store and the cost of groceries.
+Maybe, if you’re a vigilant budget traveler.
+But when all is said and done you wouldn’t really be saving that much money since you have to factor in a taxi rides to the store and the cost of groceries.

 • TRANSPORTATION •